Silvostok/000Swift/README.md

 ![Alt](https://raw.githubusercontent.com/Silvostok/000Swift/master/project%2006/NSURLSession/NSURLSession/project_06.gif)

 I have learned:
-- how to use NSURL session fro a nwetwork request
+- how to use NSURL session from a network request
 - how to retriving remote JSON
 - how to parsing JSON in Swift in the native way